 This House is Haunted

-The rest of The Conjuring 2 was inspired by the Enfield Poltergeist, one of England’s most infamous hauntings.
-Playfair’s book is the story of Mrs. Harper and her four children who were tormented by the poltergeist.
+The rest of The Conjuring 2 was inspired by the Enfield Poltergeist, one of England’s most infamous paranormal cases.
+Playfair’s book delves into the story of the Enfield haunting, examining the otherworldly phenomena reported by Mrs. Harper and her four children.
 In their small home in Enfield, England, the family began to notice strange occurrences–odd noises and shifting furniture–but soon dismissed them.
 As the events became more disturbing and dangerous, the Harpers’ story became one of national intrigue.

 In a Dark Place

 The book that inspired The Haunting in Connecticut, In a Dark Place is one of the most infamous books about one of the Warrens’ cases.
 The Snedeker family has just moved into a new home.
 Little do they know, the new home is actually an old funeral home, plagued by the ghosts of the bodies that found temporary respite there.
 When they fall victim to the sinister spirit’s schemes, the Snedekers turned to the Warrens in a desperate attempt to save their lives.

 For fans of Annabelle